 The City of South San Francisco and the San Mateo County Transportation Authority (SMCTA) are the sponsors of the United States (US) 101/Produce Avenue Interchange Project (the project) in the City of South San Francisco, within the County of San Mateo.
-The project would construct a new overcrossing of United States Highway 101 (US 101) in the City of South San Francisco.
+The project would construct a new overcrossing of United States Highway 101 in the City of South San Francisco.
 The new overcrossing, referred to as the Utah Avenue extension, would connect the Utah Avenue/South Airport Boulevard intersection on the east side of US 101 to San Mateo Avenue on the west side of US 101.
 The intersections of Utah Avenue/South Airport Boulevard and San Mateo Avenue would also be reconstructed to include turning lanes, and to connect to the new overcrossing by a through lane on San Mateo Avenue.
 The Airport Boulevard/Produce Avenue/San Mateo Avenue intersection on the west side of US 101 would also be modified or reconstructed.
+San Mateo Avenue between the new Utah Avenue/San Mateo Avenue intersection and the Produce Avenue/ Airport Boulevard/San Mateo Avenue intersection will be restriped to provide a new northbound lane and Class II bicycle lanes in each direction; on-street parking will be restricted to allow for the new northbound traffic lane and bicycle lanes.
 A detailed description of the proposed changes is included in Section 1.3.1.
 The project area is shown in Figure 1.1-1.